Program overview

 Graduates of the Bachelor of Engineering (Honours) in Mechanical Engineering program can pursue a variety of career paths in Canada, including:

-- Control Systems Engineer: Design and implement control systems for various applications, ensuring efficiency and reliability.
+- Energy Systems Engineer: Focuses on developing and optimizing energy systems for efficiency and sustainability.

-- Robotics Engineer: Design and develop robotic systems for various industries, enhancing automation and efficiency.
+- Robotics Engineer: Specializes in designing and building robotic systems for various applications.

-These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the engineering field and society as a whole.
+These roles highlight the diverse opportunities available to graduates, allowing them to apply their engineering skills in various industries and sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.